PaperMC/PaperDocs/source/about/faq.rst

 Fortunately, Paper does not make breaking API changes so it can maintain plugin compatibility with upstream Spigot and CraftBukkit.
-At the same time, this means we are also sometimes limited with what we can do and how we can do it.
+At the same time, this means we also have limitations with what we can do and how we can do it.

 It's a double-edged sword.